Nabla7/TOg-State-Machines-and-Computability/README.md

 evaluation.
 ```

+- "It is reasonable to believe universal function approximation may be grounds for expecting Turing completeness to hold due to the progression of the literature for ANNs which began by showing universal function approximation Hornik et al. (1989) and then progressed, through the addition of recursion, to Turing completeness Siegelmann and Sontag (1992).
+Further, it is intuitive based on the recursive capability of decoder-only models coupled with universal function approximation, as a model which can compute any partial recursive function is necessarily Turing complete Turing (1937).
+From a naive perspective, Turing completeness seems a given.
+This would require that a universal function approximator be guaranteed the ability to implement all primitive functions, composition, and minimisation as defined in Neto et al. (1997).
+Thus, the computational class of primitive functions, composition, and minimisation would be equivalent to the class of universal function approximation.
+However, this can’t be assumed and is an open question. *Interestingly, no paper in the literature has addressed this theoretical question at all*."

 #### *This answers a lot of questions, ir builds on the further improvements made by Bhattamishra et al. The issues about clarity which surrounded the initial paper by Perez have been adressed at this point.
 Proof rests on showing that transformer can simulate an RNN which is proven to be universal*

 ### Turing Completeness of Bounded-Precision Recurrent Neural Networks (Chung and Siegelaman(!)
 2021)